Birkbeck2/web-development/workshop-7.md

 If your computer doesn't have Git, try installing it.
 If you can't install Git (working on a lab computer), skip this part, work outside Git for the rest of the workshop, and try this later on a computer you can install Git on.

-If you get stuck on any of these steps, refer to the video at [https://code.visualstudio.com/docs/sourcecontrol/overview](https://code.visualstudio.com/docs/sourcecontrol/overview).
+If you get stuck on any of these steps, refer to the video [“Using Git with Visual Studio Code”](https://code.visualstudio.com/docs/sourcecontrol/overview).

 1. Most developers have a folder on their computer where they keep all their Git repositories.
 Do you already have such a folder?
 If not, make one.
 You can call it `repos` or `git` or another name that makes sense to you.